RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/jenkins/README.md

 - maven-repo-secret - username and password for maven repository in a remote server
 - AWS_CREDENTIALS - AWS Access Key Id and Secret for AWS cli login, should be defined as user and password kind.
 - KS_CREDENTIALS - Kie Server Controller Username and password for interacting with Kie Server using REST API

-- jenkins-sa-token(optional) - In case of using kubernetes pod template as jenkins agent/slave - should be defined with kind of Secret text.
+- jenkins-sa-token(optional) - In case of using kubernetes pod templates as jenkins agent/slave, this is the token of the service account that jenkins is using to connect to k8s cluster, should be defined with kind of Secret text.

 #### How to define credentials in jenkins:
 From jenkins server main screen, go to Manage Jenkins-> go to security section-> click on Manage Credentials